 Elections & Voting

-The City of Westbrook has an estimated 17,500 residents and approximately 13,000 registered voters.
-Our municipality is divided into five Wards, two State Senate Districts (25 & 28) and two State House of Representative Districts (34 & 35).
-Each municipal Ward has a designated City Councilor, School Committee Member, Warden and Ward Clerk.
+The City of Westbrook approximately 14,100 registered voters.
+Our municipality is divided into five Wards, two State Senate Districts (25 & 28) and two State Representative Districts (34 & 35).
+Each municipal Ward has a designated City Councilor and School Committee Member.
 In addition, the City Council and School Committee each have two "At-Large" positions tasked with representing the municipality as a whole.

 Register to Vote